Skip the introduction below

 Firstly Some Basic Points to Consider:

-Despite your eagerness to start winding wire, knowing these points could not only help - they could also save you time and money!
+Despite your eagerness to start winding wire as in my Design Example, knowing these points could not only help - they will also save you time and money!

 Everything centres around getting a balance.
 Any one particular aspect of the design is either affected by something else, or it in turn will affect something else (if not both).
 So before you change anything, think of the knock-on effect!

 Bart Anderson's JavaTC really does help A GREAT DEAL.

 (It also includes an example you can load in to see how the program works ["Load Sample Coil" top right])

 Remember these things are dangerous, and virtually all websites are by amateur enthusiasts like myself, so never take one single source of information as your guide.
 Viewing various sources lets you see what advice is correct, what is wrong, and what is just plain dangerous.
 Hopefully the latter does not apply here.

 Consider where you're going to run the tesla coil before you build it, so you can then size it accordingly.
 My 8 inch coil is too big to run indoors, but running it in the garden is not the safest of places either, as you may have neighbours who over-react to the noise they make.